Nitrino/easysubs/README.md

 ### Word and full subtitle translation

-Just hover over the word you want to translate it, the video will automatically pause and start when you remove the cursor from the subtitles.
+Just hover over the word that you want to translate.
+The video will automatically pause and then start playing when you remove the cursor from the subtitles.
 In the translation popup of the word, you can see alternative translations with the frequency of use.
 ![word translation](screenshots/word.png)

-Click on subtitles for translation all text.
+Click on the subtitles to translate the whole sentence.
 ![word translation](screenshots/full-sub.png)

 ### Export words to learning services